-Should lawyers request money on account for my conveyancing in Watford?
+Should lawyers ask for money on account for my conveyancing in Watford?

-If you are buying a property in Watford your lawyer will ask you place them with funds to cover the search fees.
-Generally this is asked for to cover the fees of the conveyancing searches.
-If any down payment is as part of the purchase price then this will be asked for shortly before exchange of contracts.
-Any further balance that is due should be sent to your lawyer shortly before completion.
+If you are buying a property in Watford your lawyer will request that you place them with funds to cover the search fees.
+Normally this is requested to cover the fees of the conveyancing searches.
+If any down payment is as part of the sale price then this should be needed immediately in advance of contracts are exchanged.
+The final balance that is due should be transferred a few days prior to the completion date.

 I am downsizing from our home in Watford and according to the buyers it appears that there is a risk of it being constructed on contaminated land.
 Any high street Watford conveyancer would know that there is no such problem.
 It does beg the question why the purchasers are using a national conveyancing practice rather than a conveyancing solicitor in Watford.
 We have lived in Watford for 5 years we know that this is a non issue.
 Is it a good idea to get in touch with our local Authority to obtain confirmation need.

 It would appear that you have a conveyancing solicitor currently acting for you.
 What do they say?
 You should enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same ailment)

 The deeds to my property can not be found.
 The lawyers who dealt with the conveyancing in Watford 5 years ago no longer exist.
 What do I do?

 These day there are copies made of almost everything, and your lawyer will be aware exactly where to locate all the relevant paperwork so you can purchase or sell your property without a hitch.
 If copies can’t be located, your solicitor can put in place insurance or indemnities against possible claims on the premises.